 At some point, you may want to change the hours a worker works perhaps as a result of changing business needs or demands.

-However, a change to a worker's working hours amounts to a change to their terms and conditions of employment.
-As such, you need them to agree to it.
+A change to a worker's working hours amounts to a change to their terms and conditions of employment.
+As such, you need the worker to agree to any changes.
 See how to change an employee's terms of employment.

 Requesting a change to working hours